 AbeBooks

-The world’s largest online marketplace for books uses Agitar’s Agitator coupled with test-driven development to improve the development process and prevent site downtime.
+The world’s largest online marketplace for books used Agitar’s Agitator coupled with test-driven development to improve the development process and prevent site downtime.

 Fast Facts